jeremyrrose/record-collection-revisited/StepFour.md

 ## Deployment

-It's a good idea to make update the README file inside your Rails project directory with a sentence or two of introduction.
-You can also include the chart of your routes you can find in [resource_chart.md](resource_chart.md).
+It's a good idea to update the README file inside your Rails project directory with a sentence or two of introduction.
+You can also include the chart of your routes, which you can find in [resource_chart.md](resource_chart.md).

 Now one team member should take the lead in deploying the API to Heroku.
 Follow the instructions from Thursday morning's lesson... and once it's set, you'll be ready to move on to connecting the front end.